Kourtney Kardashian Faces Pregnancy Rumors, Scott Disick Returns To Partying?

 Although the source claimed at the time that Scott Disick was a new man, new reports suggest that he may have reverted back to his old ways.

-In other Kourtney Kardashian news, the reality star’s on-again, off-again boyfriend, Scott Disick, recently traveled to Park City, Utah for the Sundance Film Festival — and to reportedly enjoy some time partying with friends.
+In other Kourtney Kardashian news, the reality star’s on-again, off-again boyfriend, Scott Disick, recently traveled to Park City, Utah, for the Sundance Film Festival — and to reportedly enjoy some time partying with friends.
 According to a New York Post report, Disick has been closing down the Tao nightclub pop-up and partying at his rental home.

 “[Scott Disick] had a pretty wild party back at his house, where lots of girls were in his hot tub,” said a source.
 “He has only been out at night, and stays out till 7 a.m. partying and sleeps all day.”

-Kourtney Kardashian and Scott Disick split in the summer of 2015 and months later, after being confronted about his hard-partying habits by the Kardashians, he entered into a treatment program at a Malibu rehab center.
+Kourtney Kardashian and Scott Disick split in the summer of 2015.
+Months later, after being confronted about his hard-partying habits by the Kardashians, he entered into a treatment program at a Malibu rehab center.

 Following their split, Kourtney Kardashian made headlines for months due to her alleged romance with Justin Bieber, who is 15 years her junior.
 However, the relationship was never confirmed by Kardashian or Bieber, despite their many outings together.

-Most recently, Kourtney Kardashian and Justin Bieber stepped out together in Los Angeles, where they were seen at The Peppermint Club.
+Most recently, Kourtney Kardashian and Justin Bieber stepped out together in Los Angeles, where they were seen at the Peppermint Club.

-To see more of Kourtney Kardashian and her family, including her former boyfriend, Scott Disick, tune into Keeping Up With the Kardashians Season 13 this March.
+To see more of Kourtney Kardashian and her family, including her former boyfriend, Scott Disick, tune into Keeping Up with the Kardashians Season 13 this March.

 [Featured Image by Ethan Miller/Getty Images]